Vaping and tax

 Vaping and Taxation

 Applying excise taxes to vaping products makes them more expensive.
-This in turn makes vape products less appealing to adult smokers who are looking for ‘something better’ than traditional tobacco products.
-Vapes do not contain tobacco, and sometimes do not even contain nicotine, so it is disproportionate and confusing to conflate them with traditional tobacco products.
-Perhaps most importantly, health bodies around the world increasingly acknowledge that vaping provides significant potential for reduced harm if smokers transition from smoking to vaping.
+This in turn makes vape products less appealing to cost-conscious adult smokers who are looking for a reduced risk alternative to traditional tobacco products.
+Vapes do not contain tobacco, so it is confusing to conflate them with traditional tobacco products.
+Perhaps most importantly, health bodies around the world increasingly acknowledge that vaping provides significant potential for reduced harm if smokers transition from cigarettes, so that transition should be encouraged by an appropriate tax regime.
+For the category to continue to meet consumer needs, it is essential that excise levels remain low when compared to cigarettes.